svhawkins/B-Minor-Compiler/README.txt

 Changes since assignment 4:
 1. [main.c] renamed to [typecheck.c]
-2. symbol_table_clear() now no longer always creates non-verbose symbol tables. if the just destroyed table was verbose, then so is the new one created.
+2. symbol_table_clear() now no longer always creates non-verbose symbol tables.
+   If the just destroyed table was verbose, then so is the new one created.
 3. 2 tests were added in tests/symbol_table/test_stack.c to test for correct generation of symbol->which values upon scope entry and exit through binding via <struct>_resolve()
 4. Added 2 additional code files: